mschrimpf/neural-nlp/README.md

 ```
 This will give you a file `images/sorted/vgg16-activations.pkl` with activations for each layer and image.

-Next, compute the model-cortex correlations:
+Next, compute the model-cortex metrics:
 ```bash
 python compare.py --activations_filepath images/sorted/vgg16-activations.pkl --region IT
 ```
-This will output the correlations between every layer and the neural data.
+This will output the metrics for every layer compared to the neural data.